-TYKR is used for investing.
+Tykr is used for investing.
 Investing allows your money to work for you whereas trading you are still working for money like any other job.
 Here are more details on the differences between investing and trading.
 Investing is the strategy of buying stocks that are On Sale and allowing your money to make more money (leverage the power of compound interest).
 This is a safe, conservative, and passive approach.
-Trading on the other hand is a high-risk strategy of buying a stock or option and selling the same day (day trading) or selling within a short period of time such as 30, 60, or 90 days (swing trading).
-Investing requires less than 1 hour per week whereas trading requires more than 4 hours per day.
-When you invest in stocks that are On Sale, you have a high probability of making money.
-When you trade stocks or options, you have a high probability of losing money.
-We have nothing against day trading or swing trading, we just like making consistent reliable returns on our investments.
-The key to building wealth is “consistency”.
+Click Here to read more details on the differences between investing and trading.

 Absolutely not.
 Chris Hogan, (Strategic Business Partner of Dave Ramsey) states that “You can take responsibility, you can be intentional, you can set goals, and you can work hard, but if you don’t do these things repeatedly — year after year, then you’ll never get the results you want.”
 In other words, you can become a millionaire or even a multi-millionaire from stock investing but it will not happen overnight.
 You need to make consistent high returns in the stock market to achieve your financial goals.

-No. TYKR is a stock screening platform, not a brokerage platform.
-TYKR will help you find great investments but it’s not the location where you actually invest your money.
-A brokerage is a platform where you deposit funds, buy stocks, and sell stocks.
-To provide more detail, a brokerage is where you connect your bank account (checking or savings) and make one-time deposits or like most investors, setup a recurring monthly deposit.
-The most popular brokerage platforms include TD Ameritrade, ETrade, and Robinhood.
+No. Tykr is a stock screening platform, not a brokerage platform.
+Tykr will help you find great investments but it’s not the location where you actually invest your money.
+A broker is a platform where you deposit funds, buy stocks, and sell stocks.
+To provide more detail, a broker is where you connect your bank account (checking or savings) and make one-time deposits or like most investors, setup a recurring monthly deposit.
+Visit our brokers page to see the most popular brokers around the globe.

-Yes, TYKR has US and many non-US stocks from all over the world.
+Yes, Tykr has US and non-US stocks from all over the world.